Skip to main content

 The Program

 The Lead Replacement Incentive Program exists to encourage property owners to replace private lead water services.
-While private water service connections are the responsibility of the owner, BWSC has developed this voluntary grant program as an incentive to remove lead from water services.
-Financial assistance, in the form of a credit of up to $4000.00 towards the cost of the replacement and the ability to pay interest-free over a 60 month period, is available to eligible property owners.
+While private water service connections are the responsibility of the owner, BWSC has developed this program as an incentive to remove lead from water services.
+The lead replacement will come at no cost to the owner.

 What is a Private Water Service?